Python-GIS-book/site/source/part2/chapter-08/md/03-interactive-maps.md

 <!-- #region deletable=true editable=true -->
 ### Adding layers to the map

+So far, we have only displayed online webmaps on the interactive map.
+Let's start integrating further objects on the map and plot some of our own data on top of the basemap.
-Let's first have a look how we can add a simple [marker](https://python-visualization.github.io/folium/modules.html?highlight=marker#folium.map.Marker) on the webmap:
+Let's first add a simple [marker](https://python-visualization.github.io/folium/modules.html?highlight=marker#folium.map.Marker) on the webmap and add some attribute information about this location:
 <!-- #endregion -->

 ```python jupyter={"outputs_hidden": false}